27th Annual Eight Seconds of Froth

-Thank you for your interest in the 24th Annual Eight Seconds of Froth organized by High Plains Drafters, Cheyenne, Wy.
+Thank you for your interest in the 27th Annual Eight Seconds of Froth organized by, Cheyenne, Wy.

 New to homebrew competitions?
 Learn how to prepare your beer, cider or mead for competition entry.

 Why Should I Enter?
 Aside from the accolades you can receive from your homebrewing peers, competitions exist primarily as a way to gain unbiased feedback on your beer.

 How is My Beer Judged?
 Each entry is judged by at least one BJCP certified judge and will receive feedback from a pair of judges assigned to your entry's category.
 Certified judges are educated in sensory perception and tested on their perceptive ability and knowledge of beer styles and brewing process.
 Once first round judging is complete, a best of show beer is chosen among the top beers in each category.
 Additionally a best of show entry is chosen for cider and for mead.

 What is a ProAm?
 Among all the top placing beers (1st through 3rd place), professional brewers chose a beer and brewer to brew a beer at their commercial brewery.
 This beer can then be entered in the Great American Beer Festival ProAm competition.
 Since this is a Brewer's Association event, only AHA Member homebrewers are eligible for ProAm selection.

 Judge and Steward Registration is Open

 If you have not registered and are willing to be a volunteer, please register.

 If you have registered, log in and then choose Edit Account from the My Account menu indicated by the icon on the top menu.